 Student Rights and Responsibilities (SRR) resolves complaints of alleged student misconduct.
-Regulations that are enforced by the OSRR may be found within the recent Student Handbook.
+Regulations that are enforced by the SRR may be found within the recent Student Handbook.

 Important definitions regarding student conduct reports and resolutions:

 The term Complainant means any person who submits a complaint alleging that a student may have violated any portion of the Student Code of Conduct.

 The term Respondent means any student or student organization alleged to have violated the Student Code of Conduct.

 Complaints related to violations of the Student Code of Conduct are received from the College (via Campus Security reports, individual student, faculty, staff, or community reports, or Community Living reports).
 After assessing the report and gathering relevant information related to the incident, steps for resolutions may be taken.
 There are three pathways for resolving alleged violations of the Student Code of Conduct:

 Mediation or Restorative Resolution - used if the involved students and the hearing officer agree that these options are reasonable and appropriate.
 These processes involve discussing the incident with all involved parties and discussing the behaviors exhibited and/or the affected relationships.
 Mediation and restorative conferences are never used in cases of physical violence.
 A mediator or conference facilitator will be assigned by the SRR.

 Parties of mediation or a restorative conference will be expected honor the outcome(s) of the process.
 Documentation of the process will be placed in the student's confidential file.
 If the matter cannot be resolved by mutual agreement, or parties do not comply with outcome, the matter may be referred for a Formal Resolution.